-Content marketing is the single most cost-effective way to project to the world who you are and what you do.
+Content marketing in the form of customer stories is the single most cost-effective way to project to the world who you are and what you do.
 So why are we still using boring old case studies as a means to propel business?

 We are evolutionarily wired for stories.
 Reading stories releases neurochemicals that tap into our emotions and make us remember.
 When we read something that engages our emotions, we put ourselves into the story as if it were happening to us.
 Multiple areas of the brain are involved – we imagine sensations and emotional reactions.
 The release of dopamine rewards us for following the emotionally engaging story, making it easier for us to recall later.